how to stop hair shedding

 Telogen effluvium

-This Happens during the resting phase of hair growth (the Telogen phase) in which the scalp sheds between 25 to 75 extra hairs a day in addition to the 50-100 hairs.
+This Happens during the resting phase of hair growth (the Telogen phase), in which the scalp sheds between 25 to 75 extra hairs a day in addition to the 50-100 hairs.

-This type of hair shedding usually takes place 15 to 30 days after taking specific drugs such as antibiotics, antidepressants, acne drugs, cholesterol and high blood pressure drugs, steroids, and birth control pills.
+This type of hair shedding usually takes place 15 to 30 days after taking specific drugs such as antibiotics, antidepressants, acne drugs, cholesterol and high blood pressure drugs, steroids, and birth control pills.:

 Although hair shedding is a natural process of hair growth, excessive hair shedding is a worrying condition that should be addressed early.
 Here are some ways you can prevent it with these hair shedding remedies:

+Zinc is a mineral that can help prevent hair shedding.
+Our bodies need zinc for hair growth and repair.
+You can lose more hairs than normal if you do not get enough zinc.
 In addition to its hair-growth benefits, zinc also improves your digestion, immune system, and the development of your central nervous system.

 Some of the foods rich in zinc are shellfish, lentils, beans, red meat, hemp and pumpkin seeds, eggs, and nuts.
+An adequate intake of zinc through food sources or supplements may help stop excessive hair shedding.

-Iron
+4. Iron

 Iron has so many benefits; it improves your energy and mood, prevents anemia, and makes your skin glow.
 It’s also crucial that pregnant women get sufficient amounts of iron (usually double the regular amounts) to increase the oxygen supply reaching their fetuses.